Art Therapy for Mental Health

 Gaining Psychological Insight

 The first step of therapy is being able to jot down the underlying factors that led to mental health challenges.
-When a person finds it difficult to identify them, art therapy helps a person delve into their consciousness and extract parts of their experiences and help develop a stronger idea of their issues.
+When a person finds it difficult to identify themselves, art therapy helps a person delve into their consciousness, extract parts of their experiences, and develop a stronger idea of their issues.

 Processing Emotions